HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/xmlaccess_faq.md

 ## Introduction

-The HCL Digital Experience XML Configuration Interface, also known as XMLAccess, is a command line tool or utility that takes an XML file as input.
+The HCL Digital Experience (DX) XML Configuration Interface, also known as XML Access, is a command line tool or utility that takes an XML file as input.
-The XML file contains statements or instructions to modify a Digital Experience configuration.
-Please refer to the attached PDF file for Frequently Asked questions regarding XMLAccess.
+The XML file contains statements or instructions to modify a DX configuration.
+This article describes how to use XML Access.

 ## Instructions

-Please review [XMLAccess Frequently Asked Questions](./files/xmlaccess_faq/XMLAccess%20Frequently%20Asked%20Questions.pdf){target="_blank"}.
+For more information on how to use XML Access, refer to the [XMLAccess Frequently Asked Questions](./files/xmlaccess_faq/XMLAccess%20Frequently%20Asked%20Questions.pdf){target="_blank"}.